-Dear :
+Dear

-We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Yakima Valley Radiology, PC.
-We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the information we maintain is of the utmost importance to East Adams Rural Healthcare (EARH).
+We are writing with important information regarding a security incident.
+As such, we wanted to provide you with information about the incident, explain the services we are making available, and let you know that we continue to take significant measures to protect your information.